Dr Maria Dermit

 Dr Muhammad Syhami Azman

 Syahmi joined Mardakheh lab in May 2017 as an MSc student, and continued to stay on in the lab as a PhD student afterwards.
 In his PhD, Syahmi studied how KRAS oncogene post-transcriptionally modulates gene expression in Pancreatic Ductal Adenocarcinoma (PDAC), via regulating the activity of specific RBPs.
 Syahmi specifically revealed that many RBPs involved in ribosome biogenesis are activated downstream of KRAS in PDAC.
 For one of these RBPs, the nucleolar protein Nucleolin, the RNA binding activity is specifically increased via phosphorylation downstream of RAS.
 Syhami went on to show that this phosphorylation could drive rRNA synthesis and ribosome biogenesis in PDAC, and this could be therapeutically exploited to inhibit tumour growth in vivo.
-You can find out more about Syahmi's work in our recent preprint: https://www.biorxiv.org/content/10.1101/2021.12.16.472890v1
+You can find out more about Syahmi's work in his paper: https://doi.org/10.15252/embj.2022110902

-Syahmi successfully completed his PhD in March 2022.
+Syahmi successfully completed his PhD in 2022.
 He currently works as a senior scientist at AstraZeneca.

 Dr Atiya Sarmin